strawlion/es6-equivalents-in-es5/README.md

 ## Arrow Functions

-An arrow function expression (also known as fat arrow function) has a shorter syntax compared to function expressions and lexically binds the this value.
+An arrow function expression (also known as fat arrow function) has a shorter syntax compared to function expressions and uses a lexical `this`.
 Arrow functions are always anonymous.

 ```js